Mathew0403/SmartDriverDrowsiness/README.md

 # SmartDriverDrowsiness
 detect driver drowsiness and response
+# Drowsiness and Yawn detection with voice alert using Dlib

 Simple code in python to detect Drowsiness and Yawn and alert the user using Dlib.

 ## Dependencies